-To qualify for consideration for processing as a PCE or C-List CE, an action must meet a two- part test with respect to potential right-of-way (ROW) impacts.
+To qualify for consideration for processing as a PCE or C-List CE, an action must meet a twopart test with respect to potential right-of-way (ROW) impacts.

 - First, the action must not require the acquisition of more than one acre of right-of-way, (This includes permanent drainage easements.
-Construction and slope easements are not considered acquisition). - Second, the action must not result in the displacement of any commercial or residential occupants.
+Construction and slope easements are not considered acquisition).
+Some projects can be processed as a PCE that exceed the one acre threshold; however the amount may not significantly exceed one acre and coordination with FHWA is required for permission to process the document at that level. - Second, the action must not result in the displacement of any commercial or residential occupants.
 The acquisition of unoccupied buildings, including garages, barns, storage facilities, vacant domiciles, and vacant commercial establishments, will not preclude processing the project as a PCE or C-List CE unless such acquisition is deemed to have a substantial adverse (i.e., negative) effect on the value of the property or impedes the operation of business enterprises on the property.
-If full acquisition of a property or permanent easements will be required, this action will preclude processing the project as a PCE or C-List CE and a D-List CE will need to be completed.
+If full acquisition of a property or permanent easements will be required, this action will preclude processing the project as a PCE or C-List CE will need to be completed and approved by FHWA.